 Texas will always be football country.
 Don’t expect that truth to ever change.

-But it’s a big ol’ place, the Lone Star State.
-And there is plenty of room for it to be futbol country, too.
+But there is plenty of room for the Lone Star State to be futbol country, too.

 Globally, the game of soccer wears the label as “the beautiful game.”
 It works on a local level, too.
 Because right here in Central Texas, we experienced no shortage of truly beautiful soccer moments over the past 10 years.